 Halloween is one of the most loved holidays in Montreal.
 Kids like it, of course, because they get a lot of candy and get to wear a costume.
 Grown-ups appreciate beautiful autumn foliage and scare their friends and family with hilarious pranks.

-Annual Rocky Horror Picture Show Halloween Ball at Cinéma Impérial is a favourite Halloween tradition for movie-goers.
+The annual Rocky Horror Picture Show Halloween Ball at Cinéma Impérial is a favorite Halloween tradition for movie-goers.
 In addition to the retro movie screening—The Rocky Horror Picture Show—it offers a full-theatrical light show extravaganza with all possible special effects you can imagine.
-Guests are strongly encouraged to dress up, dance, scream and throw things in the screening room.
+Guests are strongly encouraged to dress up, dance, scream, and throw things in the screening room.
 The fantastic Rocky Horror experience is a great treat for every Halloween!

-Every year Club La Voûte invites hundreds of guests to its famous Halloween Ball.
+Every year, Club La Voûte invites hundreds of guests to its famous Halloween Ball.
 The event is inspired by Heidi Klum’s legendary parties and is held in the vaults of the former Banque Royale.
-Visitors will be impressed by colourful costumes and heart-stopping entertainment.
+Visitors will be impressed by colorful costumes and heart-stopping entertainment.
 Don't miss the ultimate Halloween Ball, always enchanting and terrifying!

 Malefycia is one of the genuinely terrifying Montreal Halloween experiences.
-Part a haunted house, part interactive theatre, Malefycia uses custom-built scenarios with professional actors and settings.
-Actors are interacting with the audience.
-Face your worst nightmares during one hour that you'll definitely remember for a long time.
+Part haunted house, part interactive theatre, Malefycia uses custom-built scenarios with professional actors and settings.
+Actors interact with the audience.
+Face your worst nightmares for one hour that you'll definitely remember for a long time.
 Guests have to sign a waiver to access the horror site.
-Guests also wear thematic clothes so as not to dirty their own.
-The 2019 edition (Malefycia Verset 5) is held in the former Drugstore at 1366 Sainte-Catherine Street East, Montreal.
+Guests also wear thematic clothes to not dirty their own.

-Marche des Zombies de Montréal / Zombie Walk (not happening in 2019)
+Marche des Zombies de Montréal / Zombie Walk (canceled for 2020)

 One of the signature events in Montreal is the Zombie Walk, Marche des Zombies de Montréal in French.
 A large gathering of good undead people lets them show off their creativity every year.
-Thousands of participants parade through the downtown Montreal on a Saturday in late October wearing their best zombie make-up and dress.
+Thousands of participants parade through downtown Montreal on a Saturday in late October wearing their best zombie make-up and dress.
 Zombies usually gather at the Place du Canada, near the Bonaventure metro station.
-They match from noon to 3 p.m. on Sainte-Catherine Street West, between Peel and Jeanne-Mance Streets.
+They march from noon to 3 p.m. on Sainte-Catherine Street West, between Peel and Jeanne-Mance Streets.
 The walk draws about 10,000 zombies and dozens of floats, including amazing mariachi zombies, dismembered human marionettes, and a zombie marching band.
-The trail ends with music and dance show at Place des Festivals.
-In 2019, Montreal Zombie Walks takes a break.
+The trail ends with a music and dance show at Place des Festivals.